 An Emergency Fund Isn’t Your Nest Egg

-CNBC reports that, according to a January 2021 survey, only 39% of participants indicated they could comfortably cover an unexpected expense of $1,000.
+CNBC reports that, according to a January 2021 survey, only 39% of respondents said they could comfortably cover an unexpected expense of $1,000.
 That’s fewer than four in 10 Americans.
 Those who said they couldn’t pay the expense outright would resort to other methods like using a credit card and paying the debt off in increments (while incurring interest charges).
 Others said they might borrow money from family or friends.

 Emergency Funds Should Reflect Your Current Lifestyle

 While saving as much money as you can is vital, the size of your emergency fund will largely depend on your current lifestyle, income and monthly expenses.
 Another significant factor to consider is dependents that rely on your income as well.
 You may need to adjust the amount you save based on your current obligations.
+If your monthly expenses change– say, for example, a child becomes financially independent– you can opt to reduce the size of your emergency fund and reallocate funds to other savings or investments.

 The amount you save can vary depending on other factors, too.
 Three to four months’ worth of expenses could be enough if you don’t have much debt, you’re relatively healthy with no medical bills, you rent your home and you have a steady job.
 You might save up to six months’ worth of expenses (or perhaps even a year’s worth) if you live in a high cost-of-living area, own your own home or have children or other dependents (including furry ones!).